wp-plugins/sosh-icons/readme.txt

 == Changelog ==
+= 1.0.1 =
+1. [Bugfix] If plugin updated and new icons are available, they won't be displayed without your selection
+1. [Improvment] Tested with WordPress 4.0 Beta2 and added little version handling for future Development
+1. [Improvment] When Plugin is uninstalled, all options will be deleted out of your database, so your database won't be cluttered

 = 1.0 =
 1. [Bugfix] Now the default settings won't display all icons after first installation.
 1. [Bugfix] if no icon selected there won't be displayed a empty "buttons" div